grusso98/mlops-computer-vision/readme.md

 ### Deploy the whole stack (WebApp | Prometheus | Grafana)
-Into the backend folder run:  ```docker-compose up --build```
+Into the backend folder run:  ```docker-compose up --build``` Prometheus is available at port 9090.
+Grafana available at port 3000.

 ### App deployment only
 #### Docker usage